 Jackson Heights (Queens) tour

-The most interesting neighborhood in Queens: ethnic mix (Indian, Nepalese, Colombian, Mexican, etc.), a planned community of garden apartments, bustling shopping streets, many food options.
+The most interesting neighborhood in Queens: immigrant mix (Indian, Nepalese, Colombian, Mexican, etc.), a once-planned community of garden apartments, bustling and contested shopping streets, many food options.

 Jackson Heights is a big cousin of sorts to Sunnyside: both were planned communities in western Queens.
 The latter stressed individual houses, while Jackson Heights contains stunning apartments with courtyards ; it was where the garden apartment was pioneered in the United States (and later diminished as the Queensboro Corporation's control of the neighborhood waned).

 But Jackson Heights is much larger and contains multitudes, including the center of Queens' LGBT life and the arrival of numerous immigrant communities in recent decades, transforming into what some academics call "hyperdiversity."
 (See this article on the successes, complications, and tensions regarding Diversity Plaza.)